 What better occasion to establish good dental hygiene habits than when little one is enjoying their delicious first birthday smash cake?

-When should I register my child with a dentist for baby?
+When should I register my child with a dentist?

-Finding the right “dental home” for your baby is very important for more than just making sure they get their routine cleanings and checkups.
+Finding the right “dental home” is very important for more than just making sure they get their routine cleanings and checkups.
 The AAPD stresses the importance of a “dental home” in providing continuous and comprehensive dental health care.
-It can take months to build a feeling of comfort for your baby in a new place.
+It can take months to build a feeling of comfort in a new place.
 This is where a pediatric dentist can help and why it is so important to find the right “dental home” early.

-What can I expect during my baby’s dental visit?
+What can I expect during a dental visit?

-The purpose of baby’s first visit to the dentist is to establish good habits as much as it is about the exam itself.
-The dentist will start examining your child by looking at baby’s teeth and gums for possible disease, irregularities, and inflammation.
+The purpose of a first visit is to establish good habits as much as it is about the exam itself.
+The dentist will start examining your child by looking at the teeth and gums for possible disease, irregularities, and inflammation.
 Age-appropriate tooth and gum cleaning, along with a fluoride varnish application and dental x-rays, can also be done.

 Incorporating healthy snacks is important for your child’s overall health as well as their teeth and gums.
 Sticky foods and carbohydrates should only make up a small portion of their snacks.
-Your baby’s dentist will go over good snack choices during a visit.
+Your pediatric dentist will go over good snack choices.
 We find that involving parents leads to more comprehensive care, lifelong healthy habits, and happier and healthier kids.

-A dentist for babies can make it fun for everyone!
+The right dentist can make it fun for everyone!

 Reading a book can help prepare your child for their upcoming visit.
 This is especially useful for toddlers and older children.
 These recommended books can get your child excited about a visit to the dentist.